 No one I knew, deserved this dreadful finding, so I had to accept my random fate.
 I had cancer.
 Period.
 It was me who had to accept this indiscriminate consequence.

 Then, it was time to focus on the treatment.
 That is where it was necessary for me to muster immense “courage” to step into and pilot my personal scenario.
-My extremely competent physicians planned and executed my treatment of chemo drugs, surgery and radiation.
-Months of weariness, uncertainty and anxiety consumed my every day.
+My extremely competent physicians planned and executed my treatment of chemo drugs, surgery, and radiation.
+Months of weariness, uncertainty, and anxiety consumed me every day.
 However, I was fortunate to have already established a friendship with a most caring individual – a documentary filmmaker who happened to be developing a series of adult coloring book journals.
-One was specifically for people, like myself, diagnosed with cancer and exploring all that such a journey encompasses.
-Chloe McFeters asked me to read the text of the journal, to offer reaction from my first-hand experience with cancer, and encouraged me to contribute two essays for her journal about my own experience.
+One was specifically for people, like me, diagnosed with cancer and exploring all that such a journey encompasses.
+Chloe McFeters asked me to read the text of the journal, to offer a reaction from my first-hand experience with cancer, and encouraged me to contribute two essays for her journal about my own experience.
 Her journal was wonderful to read and do a self-discovery of one’s individual experience along with beautiful mandalas offering a creative outlet for patients with much time to fill during treatment.

 For the essays, I wrote about the experience of losing my hair, a difficult loss for any woman of any age, and also about survivor’s guilt.
 My sister’s husband was also diagnosed with cancer shortly after my chemotherapy began, throwing our small but loving family into yet more of a crisis.
 His prognosis was not as encouraging as mine, and he succumbed to the disease after my treatment ended successfully.
-Our family grieved, and still grieves the loss of my brother-in-law, Rex Sexton, an extraordinary artist and writer.
-Every day my sister demonstrated boundless “courage” as she in her grief for her husband, continued to care for me, my needs after my chemo, my surgery, my radiation, and the parade of follow-up appointments with my oncologist, surgeon and radiologist.
+Our family grieved, and still grieves the loss of my brother-in-law, Rex Sexton, an extraordinary artist, and writer.
+Every day my sister demonstrated boundless “courage” as she in her grief for her husband continued to care for me, my needs after my chemo, my surgery, my radiation, and the parade of follow-up appointments with my oncologist, surgeon, and radiologist.

 After my treatment ended, using cancer courage, I resumed writing, something I had always aspired to do once I retired from my teaching career.
 I published my first novel, an undertaking I was unsure I’d be able to complete once I received my diagnosis.
 And much to my surprise, I was given even more time to write another novel, The Life That Sits Beside You, which is featured in the Prime Women Author’s Marketplace.
 This just proved to me that one can go on from devastating experiences and seek joyfulness and fulfillment at any stage of one’s life.